markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 The most important thing to notice is that the position of the text after the list marker determines how much indentation is needed in subsequent blocks in the list item.
-If the list marker takes up two spaces, and there are three spaces between the list marker and the next [non-whitespace character], then blocks must be indented five spaces in order to fall under the list item.
+If the list marker takes up two spaces of indentation, and there are three spaces between the list marker and the next character other than a space or tab, then blocks must be indented five spaces in order to fall under the list item.